Refugees in Poland: Attitude towards refugees

 Opinion polls conducted between February 28 and March 10, 2022, during a period of significant influx of refugees immediately after the start of the 2022 Russian invasion of Ukraine, showed that the Polish society overwhelmingly supported helping Ukrainian refugees who were fleeing from war.
 Later polls taken at the turn of March and April also confirmed this sentiment.

+In 2024, a survey conducted by the University of Warsaw and VIZJA University revealed that the positive sentiment towards Ukrainian refugees and their provision of assistance in Poland is in decline.
+According to the survey, the perceived 'demanding attitude' of the Ukrainian immigrants is the main reason for this decline.
+However, 82% of the respondents still support the admission of Ukrainian children into Polish schools.